Yu Chun: Turning the Table on Invasive Vine (and Bibimbap)

 Date of Visit: April 24 & May 16, 2012

 We can learn a lot from The Simpsons.
 More than one episode has involved invasive species, including one when stowaway frogs wreak havoc on Australia, and a second where flying lizards necessitate the use of even more fierce predators to counterbalance their reptilian behavior.
 Which brings us to kudzu, a runaway vine that a USDA branch initially promoted to prevent soil erosion, and now blankets large swaths of The South.
 Thankfully, chefs from its Asian birthplace know how to harness the vine’s starches for cooking.
-For instance, Yu Chun resides in the same Koreatown strip mall as bygone Sa Rit Gol and incorporates kudzu into noodles that anchor naeng myun, a Gold fave and the restaurant’s top seller.
+For instance, Yu Chun resides in the same Koreatown strip mall as bygone Sa Rit Gol and incorporates kudzu into noodles that anchor naeng myun, the restaurant’s top seller.

 The vermicelli-like noodles appear dark grey.
 It’s almost as if they captured the insidious essence of the kudzu, though the flavor wasn’t very strong, and their starch supposedly has health benefits like battling diabetes, migraines and menopause symptoms.
 Not that I need to worry about any of those.
 For Chic Bibim Naeng Myun ($8.50), Yu Chun bathes cool noodles with liberal amounts of spicy chile sauce, tops with crunchy julienne vegetables like cucumber, and crowns with hard-boiled egg, thin-sliced brisket and a thatch of funky kimchi.